MicrosoftDocs/microsoft-style-guide/styleguide/word-choice/dont-use-common-words-in-new-ways.md

 # Don't use common words in new ways

 Most people know the common definition of words—usually the one that appears first in the dictionary.
-Refer to [*The American Heritage Dictionary*](https://ahdictionary.com/) if you have any doubts.
+Refer to *[Merriam-Webster Dictionary](https://merriam-webster.com/)* if you have any doubts.
 Use words in the most familiar sense, or define them if you can’t.

   - Don’t create a new word from an existing word.